Courses & events

 IAD Digital Workshop Attendance

-The IAD is committed to supporting hybrid teaching, research and working during AY20/21 and have developed new content and adapted existing provision to address the needs of researchers.
+The IAD is committed to supporting hybrid teaching, research and working during AY21/22 and have developed new content and adapted existing provision to address the needs of researchers.

-All workshops and events running in Semester one of AY20/21 will be delivered digitally and we will review semester two provision nearer the time and following the latest government guidelines relating to Covid-19.
+All workshops and events running in academic year AY21/22 will be delivered digitally and this will be continuously reviewed following the latest government guidelines relating to Covid-19.
 Please see below for frequently asked question.

 How do I attend a digital workshop?